Some of our information has moved to NT.GOV.AU

 What the Department of Trade, Business and Innovation does

-The Department of Trade, Business and Innovation (the department) through Training NT oversees the strategic direction and management of the apprenticeship and traineeship system in the Northern Territory.
+The Department of Trade, Business and Innovation (the department) through Workforce NT oversees the strategic direction and management of the apprenticeship and traineeship system in the Northern Territory.
 IT is responsible for:

 - providing leadership and quality assurance through the development of strategic policy on the implementation, operation, maintenance, funding and incentives for apprenticeships and traineeships in the NT